Understanding the Command and Control Approach and Ways to Break It before It Starts

-Clearly, this is still a challenge though, as we haven’t specified which destination IP’s we will allow.
-This is where some form of protective DNS and web filtering technology will look at and filter requests higher up the TCP/IP stack, as filtering by IP alone would be a large list and just to complex to manage.
+Clearly, this is still a challenge as we haven’t specified which destination IPs we will allow.
+This is where some form of protective DNS and web filtering technology will look at and filter requests higher up the TCP/IP stack, as filtering by IP alone would be an extensive list and just too complex to manage.

-Now – what about those servers that don’t need to browse the internet?
+Now, what about those servers that don’t need to browse the internet?
 In the above example, we have split our servers into two groups and applied specific rules.
 Anything else is immediately denied internet access by our default deny rule.
 Why?
-Note in the last table we added the order column: Firewall rules are evaluated in order until a match is found”.
+Note in the last table we added the order column: “Firewall rules are evaluated until a match is found”.

 Optimising IT — Cyber Security Services